edinvucinic/-MyBank-Balance-Tracker/README.md

 Close Account: Close your account when needed.

 Access the App
-You can access the Bank Balance Tracker app by visiting this link.[Link Text](https://my-bank-balance-tracker.vercel.app/) Use js as username and 1111 as  PIN.
+You can access the Bank Balance Tracker app by visiting this link.[myBankBalance](https://my-bank-balance-tracker.vercel.app/).
+Use js as username and 1111 as  PIN.